esadovic/academybugs/README.md

 5. Enter some value in subject and message fields
 6. Click “Send“ button

 Actual result: After click on Send button user is redirected to the blank page and there is no post request in the console.
-Contact form is not sent; User redirected to the blank page.
+Contact form is not sent: User redirected to the blank page.

 Expected result: Request is sent.
 User is redirected to the home page and succes message is visible at the top of the page: “Thank you for your contact form.
 We will contact you as soon as possible.”